 Managing stress is easier said than done when it becomes just another thing on your to-do list.
 Maybe it would be easier to give up the struggle.

 Stress is a problem in a lot of people’s lives.
+We all have different ways of coping with stress, or not, and we all have different responses to the pressure we are under.
 Despite an army of stress advisers, self-help books and courses, and sound advice from the medical profession, we are still no closer to finding the way out of the stress conundrum.

 For many people, this means that they are so busy so much of the time that they no longer have the space, nor the ability to focus on managing the stress that goes with their lifestyle.